 Putting someone in this position based on their culture and loyalty rather than their ability to grow others; Very costly mistake.
 Cost us years of setbacks in the growth of our team.

-The Good News – Even though we moved the CEO out, we never had to step back into production.
-Our administrative team was strong, and we also added agents in “pairs” never leaving only one to take listings or work with buyers.
-It did leave us with a ‘leadership gap’ though, which I’ll talk about more when I cover my personal weaknesses that have held me back somewhat in team building.
+The Good News – Even though I moved the CEO out, we never had to step back into production.
+My administrative team was strong, and we also added agents in “pairs” never leaving only one to take listings or work with buyers.

 Tasks of the Rainmaker